-In Game 6 of the Fall Classic, the Indians beat the Braves, 4-3, to win the World Series.
+In Game 6 of the Fall Classic, the Indians beat Boston at Braves Field, 4-3, to capture the team's second World Series title in franchise history.
 Bob Lemon gets the win with Gene Bearden pitching the final one and two-thirds innings to earn the save.

 At Syracuse’s MacArthur Stadium, middleweight champion Carmen Basilo umpires an exhibition game between Mickey Mantle’s AL All-Stars and Willie Mays’ NL All-Star barnstorming squads.
 The contest, which costs only $2.50 to attend, features a home run hitting contest between Braves slugger Hank Aaron and Indians right fielder Rocky Colavito, who led the American League in home runs this season